 Prioritising the needs of disadvantaged and vulnerable children and young people

-The Commissioner continues to make representations and advocate for changes to the WA youth justice system to improve the opportunities and outcomes for young people in the system and their families.
+The Commissioner continues to advocate for changes to the WA youth justice system to improve the opportunities and outcomes for young people in the system and their families.

 Improving outcomes for Aboriginal children and young people

 The Commissioner and her team worked with seven young Aboriginal women in the Goldfields to provide training as peer researchers so that they can support other children and young people in having a say about issues that affect them.

 The Young Aboriginal Researchers in Community (YARiC) project further investigated issues raised about the wellbeing of young women through the Speaking Out Survey 2019 and 2021.

 Culturally appropriate training was designed in collaboration with Curtin University and wellbeing support was provided by Better Heart Self Care.
 Kalgoorlie Follow the Dream (Polly Farmer Foundation) program staff assisted the Commissioner to recruit seven young Aboriginal women aged 12 to 18 who undertook three days of training before they surveyed 54 young people.
 A report was presented to the Joint Standing Committee on the Commissioner for Children and Young People and published on the Commissioner’s website.

 The Commissioner is a member of the Kimberley Aboriginal Youth Wellbeing Steering Committee which brings together State Government agencies with the Kimberley regional Governance Group to support and enable Aboriginal-led solutions to improve youth wellbeing.

 The Commissioner regularly engages with Aboriginal cultural leaders, Elders and communities on a range of topics.